yuvalmGS/gigaspaces-wiki-jekyll/xap97net/id-queries.markdown

 # Overview

-The space can be queried for entries using [Template Matching] or [SQLQuery], but sometimes we know the exact id of the entry we need and prefer a faster solution.
+The space can be queried for entries using depanlinkTemplate Matchingtengahlink./template-matching.htmlbelakanglink or depanlinkSQLQuerytengahlink./sqlquery.htmlbelakanglink, but sometimes we know the exact id of the entry we need and prefer a faster solution.
 This is where id-based queries come handy.

 # Reading an Entry By ID